commercialhaskell/sig-service/README.md

     -   Connect Vault to Consul

-        Mounting & configuring Consul only works on the master Vault node.
+        Mounting & configuring Consul only works on the master Vault pod.
 We don't know which one that is so we'll just try them all.
 Won't hurt anything.

             # CYCLE THROUGH ALL THE VAULT SERVERS & CONFIGURE CONSUL